Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Our History

-Casa de la Esperanza was created through a partnership between Community Action Programs, the Boulder County Commissioners, the Boulder County Housing Authority, and other community members.
+Casa de la Esperanza was built through a joint effort.
+Partners included Community Action Programs, the Boulder County Commissioners, the Boulder County Housing Authority, and local community members.

 Our Mission

-Casa de la Esperanza’s learning center helps residents reach their full potential through education, collaboration, and community programs that build confidence and skills for the future.
+The learning center helps residents reach their goals.
+It does this through education, teamwork, and community programs.
+These programs build skills and confidence.

 Our Vision

-We strive to build a thriving, self-sustaining community that learns from one another and honors the generations that came before us.
+We want to build a strong, self-sufficient community.
+We want people to learn from each other and honor those who came before them.
 Our goal is to help today’s children become tomorrow’s leaders.

-The Casa de la Esperanza program supports more than 100 children and youth who live in the community.
-Working with local partners, schools, and volunteers, Casa de la Esperanza offers tutoring, STEM and robotics programs, classes, and fun community events.
+The program supports more than 100 children and youth who live in the community.
+We work with local partners, schools, and volunteers to offer:

-Every year, hundreds of volunteers from universities, local businesses, and the broader community donate their time and skills to help Casa de la Esperanza residents learn and grow.
+Each year, hundreds of volunteers from colleges, local businesses, and the broader community give their time to help residents learn and grow.

 Staff